 Ceramic rollers are produced on a newly developed in house manufacturing channel, thus securing both the business, and the product and process knowledge in SKF.

-With the introduction of smaller 1.6-litre engines, Formula One is developing cutting-edge technologies around more environmentally friendly power systems which are also today relevant to the passenger car industry.
-With 30% less fuel consumption, engine electrification has become a key feature in F1 cars.
-Here a significant part of the power is supplied from high efficiency electric motors by using energy coming from braking and exhaust gases.
-SKF has been deeply involved in these energy recovery system developments providing engine manufacturers with high speed and high temperature bearing solutions.
+With the introduction of smaller 1.6-litre engines, Formula One is developing cutting-edge technologies around more environmentally friendly power systems today relevant to passenger cars industry.
+With a fuel consumption reduced by more than one third, engine electrification has become a key feature in F1 cars :significant part of the power is supplied from high efficiency electric motors using energy coming from braking and exhaust gases.
+SKF has been deeply involved in these energy recovery systems development providing engine manufacturers with high speed and high temperature bearing solutions.

 The KERS and ERS systems

-KERS was back on the grid in the 2011 season and SKF has worked with Ferrari since then on the development of the new system.
+For the 2011 season KERS is back on the grid and SKF has worked with Ferrari on the development of the new system.